-InfoStart date: 31 December, 2014 End date: 30 December, 2019 Project type: South-driven projects (prior to 2017) Project code: 14-P01-TAN Countries: Tanzania Thematic areas: Economic development and value chains, Food security and safety, Lead institution: National Fish Quality Control Laboratory, Tanzania Nelson Mandela African Institute of Science and Technology (NM-AIST), Business Administration, Tanzania Sokoine University of Agriculture (SUA), Faculty of Veterinary Medicine Sokoine University of Agriculture (SUA), Tanzania Tanzania Fisheries Research Institute, Tanzania Technical University of Denmark (DTU), Danish Institute for Fisheries Research University of Copenhagen (UCPH), Faculty of Health and Medical Sciences, Department of Veterinary Disease Biology University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics University of Copenhagen (UCPH), Faculty of Science, Department of Plant and Environmental Science University of Copenhagen (UCPH), Food Safety and Zoonoses Project website: go to website Project coordinator: Robinson Hammerthon Mdegela Total grant: 9,829,998 DKK
+InfoStart date: 31 December, 2014 End date: 30 December, 2019 Project type: South-driven projects (prior to 2017) Project code: 14-P01-TAN Countries: Tanzania Thematic areas: Economic development and value chains, Food security and safety, Lead institution: National Fish Quality Control Laboratory (NFQCL), Tanzania Nelson Mandela African Institute of Science and Technology (NM-AIST), Business Administration, Tanzania Sokoine University of Agriculture (SUA), Faculty of Veterinary Medicine, Tanzania Sokoine University of Agriculture (SUA), Tanzania Tanzania Fisheries Research Institute (TAFIRI), Tanzania Technical University of Denmark (DTU), Danish Institute for Fisheries Research, Denmark University of Copenhagen (UCPH), Faculty of Health and Medical Sciences, Department of Veterinary Disease Biology, Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Food and Resource Economics, Denmark University of Copenhagen (UCPH), Faculty of Science, Department of Plant and Environmental Science, Denmark University of Copenhagen (UCPH), Food Safety and Zoonoses, Denmark Project website: Project coordinator: Robinson Hammerthon Mdegela Total grant: 9,829,998 DKK Project files:

 The proposed project titled “Innovations and Markets for Lake Victoria Fisheries” (IMLAF) will be carried out in the Lake Victoria basin of Tanzania.
 Its main objective is to catalyze socio-economic growth through expansion of markets for Nile perch and sardine quality products and employment opportunities.
 This will involve application of innovative methods of production of safe and high quality Nile perch and sardine fish products and byproducts products for the local, regional and international markets.
 Post-harvest losses and presence of biological, physical and chemical hazards that reduce the quality, safety and marketability of fish and fish products will be addressed.
 Value addition and development of new processed products and byproducts from the Nile perch and sardines as well as new business models will be investigated and provided to end-users.
 IMLAG will disseminate results to fishermen, processors, policy makers and other end-users.
 Two postdocs, 4 PhD and a number of MSc students will be trained and institutional research capacity build at the Tanzanian institutions